 After the oath ceremony, the naturalisation certificate and passport are issued.
 Immigrant Invest ensures the delivery of these documents to an address specified by the investor.

-Losing, renouncing and regaining citizenship
+Losing, renouncing, and regaining citizenship

 Losing a Vanuatu passport is possible if it was obtained by fraud.